norddjurs/NDK-Framework/README.md

 * Create a C# project and reference the "NDK Framework.dll" assembly.
 * Use the namespace "NDK.Framework".
 * Create a class that extends the abstract class "PluginBase".
-* Implement the abstract methods
+* Implement the abstract methods.

 Each plugin developed must have a static guid.
 This guid is used when creating configuration for the plugin, and when selecting the plugin for execution.